footdabmommy/wse/docs/source/donator.rst

 Shift and right click a painting.
 Then use the scroll wheel to scroll through the available paintings.

-Coloured Name
+Coloured name
 --------

 By selecting a donator tag, you also have the ability to change the colour of your name.
-To do this simply just run ``/tags`` and select a donator tag (Donator, 420, UwU, Senpai) After selecting your tag, another menu will come up with colours on them.
-From here, simply select the colour you wish your name to be
+To do this, simply run ``/tags`` and select a donator tag (Donator, 420, UwU, Senpai).
+After selecting your tag, another menu will come up with colours on them.
+From here, select the colour you wish your name to be.

 Personal Time
 --------